 Staying connected is a top priority while traveling, especially if you’re going abroad.
-In this guide, we discuss all the know-how for using an International SIM card to stay connected, other ways to get data abroad, and all of our useful tips.
+In this guide, we discuss all the know-how for getting cell service abroad, including the most affordable ways to connect so you don’t wind up paying a fortune in roaming charges.

 While exploring unfamiliar places, our cell phones provide an extra sense of security and connection.